 Ensuring the Integrity of the DOL Rulemaking Process

 We are concerned about the Department’s procedures for issuing rules and guidance to promote the welfare of workers, job seekers, and retirees by safeguarding working conditions, health and retirement benefits, and wages.
-The Department’s rules and guidance should be transparent to American taxpayers, comply with DOL’s policies and procedures, and applicable to federal laws and regulations.
+The Department’s rules and guidance should be transparent to American taxpayers, comply with DOL’s policies and procedures, and be applicable to federal laws and regulations.

 Protecting the Security of Employee Benefit Plan Assets